Foreign Account Tax Compliance services - Get ready now | Brochure

-Most institutions have concluded that the extent of the changes demanded by the legislation means that the time available to become compliant is insufficient.
-FATCA requires foreign financial institutions to obtain information about every holder of every account across all of their affiliated entities, to comply with verification and due diligence procedures to identify U.S. accounts and to report annually with respect to any U.S. account or suffer the new 30% withholding.
+Most institutions fear that the extent of the changes means that the time available to become compliant is insufficient, especially as many jurisdictions are still negotiating an IGA with the US, which might only be implemented into local law in the second semester of 2013.
+FATCA requires foreign financial institutions to obtain information about every holder of every account across all of their affiliated entities, to comply with verification and due diligence procedures to identify U.S. accounts, to report annually with respect to U.S. accounts and/or apply the 30% withholding.